-10.6 The data below shows the take up data sorted by number of individual deals.
+10.6 The data below shows the take-up data sorted by the number of individual deals.
 This shows the number of deals is typically around 20 for each area with Tamworth having the weakest market at around 10 deals per annum.

-Figure 42: Office Take-Up by Number of Deals, Lichfield, Tamworth and Surrounding Areas 2012-19
+Figure 42: Office Take-Up by Number of Deals, Lichfield, Tamworth and Surrounding Areas 2012-19 greater total quantum of floorspace) depicts the total space taken on that site.
+Sometimes multiple circles will appear in the same spot, with larger circles given greater visibility to better represent areas of interest.

-- The figure below shows the office take-up across Lichfield and Tamworth and surrounding areas mapped according to their respective post codes.
-The size of circles (with a larger circle indicating a greater total quantum of floorspace) depicts the total space taken on that site.
-Sometimes multiple circles will appear in the same spot, with larger circles given greater visibility to better represent areas of interest. - The map shows the areas of greatest activity for office uses across the area and clearly shows the focus of activity in Birmingham, and also shows relatively low levels of activity in Stafford, Cannock Chase, East Staffordshire, North Warwickshire and North West Leicestershire.
+10.7 The figure below shows the office take-up across Lichfield and Tamworth and surrounding areas mapped according to their respective postcodes.
+The size of circles (with a larger circle indicating a

+The map shows the areas of greatest activity for office uses across the area and clearly shows the focus of activity in Birmingham, and also shows relatively low levels of activity in Stafford, Cannock Chase, East Staffordshire, North Warwickshire and North West Leicestershire.
 Within Lichfield and Tamworth there has been relatively little office activity over this period.
 This reflects the low quantum of office stock in the districts compared to areas like Birmingham.